khadimhussain99/khadimhussain99/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=khadimhussain99&label=Profile%20views&color=0e75b6&style=flat)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/khadimhussain99)

-I hold a Bachelor of Science in Computer Science from the University of Sindh and am certified in React and JavaScript by Meta.
-With expertise in modern web technologies like React.js, Tailwind CSS, and HTML5, I specialize in creating intuitive, responsive, and engaging user interfaces.
-Committed to continuous learning and innovation, I bring adaptability and dedication to every project, aiming to deliver impactful digital experiences.
+Bachelor of Science in Computer Science from the University of Sindh, certified in React and JavaScript by Meta.
+Specialized in building high-performance, pixel-perfect web applications using React.js and Vue.js.
+Proficient in responsive design with Tailwind CSS and Bootstrap 5, and experienced in RESTful API integration, state management (Redux, Pinia), and component-driven architecture with reusable design systems.

+Skilled in frontend performance optimization, lazy loading, and accessible web design aligned with WCAG standards.
+Familiar with CI/CD pipelines and Git workflows, including feature branching and pull request reviews.
+Dedicated to continuous learning and innovation, with a strong focus on delivering impactful and user-centric digital experiences.

 ## 🚀 Quick Facts